-Clinical rotation is set up so that every MRI student rotates through each MRI scanner.
+Clinical rotation is set up so that every MRI student rotates through each scanner.

 Each student will rotate through the scanners as equally as possible.
-Rotations will consist of a minimum of two (2) weeks and a maximum of one (1) month per scanner rotation.
+Rotations will consist of a minimum of one (1) week and a maximum of one (1) month per scanner rotation.
 No student will exceed three (3) total months at any scanner.